 flow path (also flowpath)

-One-dimensional (linear) feature realizing the logical catchment in terms of a topological edge bounded by inflow and outflow nodes, and associated with left-bank and right-bank catchment faces.
-The concept of an edge bounded by nodes is described in detail in the ISO topology model [ISO19107].
+One-dimensional (linear) feature realizing a catchment in terms of a topological edge bounded by inflow and outflow nodes, and associated with left-bank and right-bank sub-catchment faces.
+A flowpath feature may also form the “main stem” of the stream network flowing to the catchment outflow node from its inlet node(s).